 11:385 and if a mahjoor slave appoints wakil to buy something, then owner makes him mukatab, then wakil acts, by qiyas its invalid, but by istiḥsān its cool, and similarly if he was set free

+11:391 x makes y wakil to marry him to woman and doesn’t say who, so y does but shes not kuf2, by qiyas its valid, but istiḥsān abandon qiyas its not valid unless x agrees, and this is opinion of ya’qub and M. but AH says its find.

 11:399 if x makes y wakil to marry him to a woman, and doesn’t name the mahr, then mahr is named as one of x’s houses, by qiyas batil, because wakil opposed the command, but by istiḥsān marriage valid, and x has choice, give over the house or give the value

 11:413 ruling like 330, if husband x makes y wakil for divorce, but if x falls in position where he cant get divorced then y no longer wakil.
 But if he just sleeps or unconscious for hour or insane for hour, the wakil still wakil, and this isn’t going insane fully, in qiyas equal, but istiḥsān that if the period is long then wakala invalid (so now the istiḥsān position is the extended time?) not like 330

+11:416 x makes y wakil to divorce his wife but y doesn’t say he accepts it, but doesn’t reject it, until he then tells her she’s divorced, by qiyas divorce doesn’t cound, but abandon qiyas and istiḥsān, and consider his pronouncing divorce acceptance of his wakala.

 11:440 abandon qiyas here, that if the x makes y wakil to rent land from z, then y dies, by qiyas ijara is over, but abandon qiyas and say by istiḥsān its valid

 11:440 if y takes back loan from z, if land is still in hands of z then yes all undone, but if he had given land over to x and y, then y disputed it, nope, abandon qiyas here take istiḥsān

+11:442 if man is wakil to shafi’ and confesses that his party gave it up, only valid in front of judge, invalid in front of anyone else by istiḥsān.
+Identical to above somewhere

 11:445 like above ruling, if cant find slave anymore, and wakil y says I sold the slave during life of x, then you trust him with oath, by istiḥsān here abandon qiyas

+11:446 one of two shafi’s makes the buyer wakil, cant have that, nor can seller, identical to somewhere else, someone cant be wakil for a transaction negating their own transaction by istihsan

 11:453 if wakil y is harbi with aman, then goes back to dar al-harb, if muwakkil x was also harbi from dar harb, then wakala maintains, by istiḥsān abandon qiyas

 11:454 and if harbi with aman x makes another harbi with aman y wakil for a claim, then x goes back to dar harb, and y still there, then if y is claiming a right of x’s, then you still accept it, and if y being claimed against, you still accept wakala in istiḥsān, though by qiyas it would cut off, and we take qiyas here